Archives

 Bayfield County

 Join us in Bayfield County!
-The Cable Natural History Museum and Northern Great Lakes Visitor Center are partnering once again to offer a week-long (Monday–Saturday) Wisconsin Master Naturalist training.
+The Cable Natural History Museum is offering a week-long (Monday–Saturday) Wisconsin Master Naturalist training.
 This schedule allows local and out-of-town participants the opportunity to take the Master Naturalist training during a condensed time frame.
-This is an active training with field portions incorporated into each day, including on- and off-trail hiking and experiences on the water.
+This is an active training with field portions incorporated into each day, including on- and off-trail hiking and experiences on the water in canoes.
 We will take you across Bayfield County from Cable to Bayfield and many areas in between, exploring glacial features, waterfalls, barrens, and estuaries.
 You’ll get an up-close look at northern Wisconsin while banding birds, investigating landforms, identifying plants, and exploring the Lake Superior fisheries.
 You will be responsible for your own transportation or carpooling to a variety of sites within 45 minutes of Ashland on paved and gravel roads.
 Lodging near Ashland/Washburn is the most centric to the travel throughout the week.

 The Wisconsin Master Naturalist program is a network of well-informed volunteers dedicated to conservation service, leadership, and lifelong learning.
 The Master Naturalist training provides 40 hours of education in a variety of natural history topics and Master Naturalist service areas.
 Through expert-led trainings, Master Naturalists are equipped to address challenges facing the state by making positive impacts through stewardship, citizen science, and educational activities.
 Trainings have an emphasis on outdoor field experiences with some classroom instruction and are taught by professional natural resources educators and scientists.
 Once trained, Wisconsin Master Naturalists record 40 hours of service and 8 hours of advanced training each year to maintain certification and receive a recognition pin.